Uranian Phalanstery

 The Uranian Phalanstery is an artist collective in New York City associated with the First New York Gnostic Lyceum Temple.
-The husband-and-wife team of Richard Oviet Tyler and his wife, Dorothea Baer established the Uranian Phalanstery in 1974, with beginnings even earlier, on the Lower East Side of Manhattan.
+The husband-and-wife team of Richard Oviet Tyler and Dorothea Baer established the Uranian Phalanstery in 1974, with beginnings even earlier, on the Lower East Side of Manhattan.
 It later moved to different buildings on the Upper West Side.
 For over thirty years, it has served as a stimulating, art-filled oasis for many gnostic artists.
 Due to the severe physical deterioration of the building, the Phalanstery sold the property and moved into a brownstone in the Sugar Hill area.
 Dorothea died in 2012.
 The Uranian Phalanstery regularly hosts community events under the guidance of Medi Matin showcasing exhibitions and performances.

 History

 Richard Tyler and Dorothea Baer, two artists who met while attending the Chicago Institute of Fine Art c.
 1956, established the Uranian Phalanstery in 1974.
 The organization was a work in progress, beginning in the late 1950s, when the couple first moved into two adjacent buildings on the Lower East Side.
 These buildings housed the organization for over thirty years.

 Due to physical deterioration of the original buildings, the Uranian Phalanstery moved to the Upper West Side in 2010.
 The organization is now run by Dorothea Tyler's protege, director and artist, Mehdi Matin.